Code-Institute-Submissions/Simocaso-ms3-casoni_MayResub/README.md

 ### User Stories

--   As a user, I want to be able to
+-   As a user, I want to be able to create a task that everyone can see
--   As a user, I want to be able to
+-   As a user, I want to be able to mark a task once it's completed
--   As a user, I want to be able to
+-   As a user, I want to be able to erase all the completed tasks easily
--   As a user, I want to be able to
+-   As a user, I want to be able to erase all the tasks when a project is finished
--   As a user, I want to be able to
+-   As a user, I want to see a contact page in case of any help needed
--   As a user, I want to be able to
+-   As a user, I want to be able to sign out removing login session

+### Wireframes

+As always, here some old-style wireframes (in order: homepage, dashboard, contact)